Outliers-Part 4:Finding Outliers in a multivariated way

 Another robust version of Mahalanobis.
 Leys et al. (2018) argue that Mahalanobis Distance is not a robust way to determine outliers, as it uses the means and covariances of all the data – including the outliers – to determine individual difference scores.

-Minimum Covariance Determinant calculates the mean and covariance matrix based on the most central subset of the data (by default, 66%), before computing the Mahalanobis Distance.
+), before computing the Mahalanobis Distance.
 This is deemed to be a more robust method of identifying and removing outliers than regular Mahalanobis distance.

-2. MCD estimate of location is then mean of these h observations
+observations whose classical covariance matrix has the lowest possible determinant. - MCD estimate of location is then mean of these

-3. MCD estimate of scatter is a sample covariance matrix of these h points (multiplied by consistency factor).
+observations - MCD estimate of scatter is a sample covariance matrix of these

-4. The re-weighting step is applied to improve efficiency at normal data.
+points (multiplied by consistency factor). - The re-weighting step is applied to improve efficiency at normal data.

-5. The computation of MCD is difficult, but several fast algorithms are proposed.
+- The computation of MCD is difficult, but several fast algorithms are proposed.

 Y_mcd <- robustbase::covMcd(Y)